arbaadrian/kubergrant/README.md

 export NFS_MOUNT_PATH=$NFS_MOUNT_PATH" > /tmp/vars
 ```

-This file is under .gitignore, so you only have to set this once, it will not be commited to the repo.
+This file is under .gitignore, so you only have to set this once, it will not be committed to the repo.

 ### env.yaml